Investing

 Definition Of Put Options

-There are expiration dates of any stock.
+There are expiration dates for any stock.
 For instance, you buy the call option for any stock that expires in June.
 This stock has only 30 days to expire, so its value will depreciate immediately.
 You get such info from the expiration date of the stock.

 Order Of Columns in An Options Chain